This page has been designed to provide coaches with up to date information about concussion.

 Helmets will not stop concussion from occurring.

 Evidence suggests that helmets, mouth guards or other protective devices offer little if any benefit in the prevention of concussion.
-These devices are important, however, for the prevention of other types of traumatic head injuries such as skull fracture and subdural hematoma (bleeding around the brain).
+These devices are important, however, for the prevention of other types of traumatic head injuries such as lacerations or skull fractures.

 Sporting organisations need to continually review their policies for best practice concussion diagnosis and management.